 Really, the requirements of 9001 are just basic good practice and common sense.
 For example, you must establish what your customers want (clause 7.2.1) and if you accept their order or business, give it to them.
 To do this, you need to plan and manage your operations and processes.
 The people you have must be competent for the work they do (6.2).
 See what I mean about good practice?
 And because it is such a basic foundation, the 9001 Standard is used as the core of many other management systems standards, to which are added more specific requirements.
 Examples: AS 9100 (aeronautical), ISO 22000 (food safety), ISO/TS 16949 (automotive) or ISO 14001 (environmental).

-A new year begins.
-Will this be the year you achieve 9001?
-If you have certification already, are you keeping an eye out for the changes ahead next year, with the revised version of ISO 9001?
+The long awaited draft has progressed to its near final stage.
+If you have certification already, are you keeping an eye out for the changes due in 2015 (if the schedule holds) with a revised version of ISO 9001?

 How do you get ISO 9001?